 Healthscope has deployed vaccination as a safety control and considers it to be more effective than alternative controls such as personal protective equipment (PPE).
-This policy has been deployed to afford Healthscope's workers with the greatest protection reasonably practicable.
+This policy has been deployed to afford all persons affected by Healthscope's undertaking with the greatest protection reasonably practicable.